water-bottle-it-project/personal-registry-app/README.md

 ## :key: Environment Variables

-To build the app or use dev mode to see a live preview of code changes, please reach out to a team member (details at the bottom) for an `.env.local` file to add to your project.
-Otherwise, you cannot start the app.
+To build the app or use dev mode to see a live preview of code changes, please reach out to a team member (details at the bottom) for an `.env.local` file to add to your project. **Otherwise, you cannot start the app and authentication will not work.**

 ## :bangbang: Building the app